10 Undiscovered Ski Resorts You Need To Visit

 Why go skiing in Soldeu…

-Well, for one this Andorran ski resort has been voted one of the best cheap ski resorts in Europe, which has undoubtedly been helped by Andorra being duty-free.
+Well, for one, this Andorran ski resort has been voted one of the best cheap ski resorts in Europe.
+This has undoubtedly been helped by Andorra being duty-free!
 However, the duty-free status does not bring many party goers, so Soldeu is one of the best quiet family-friendly ski resorts in Europe.

 Tourism in Borovets can be traced back to the 19th century, making it one of the oldest ski resorts around.
-This Bulgarian resort is one of the best quiet ski resorts for beginners with internationally renowned ski instructors in the resort, who generally speak English.
-There’s plenty of choices when it comes to après ski in Borovets.
-Those who do know the resort are familiar with the cheaper alternatives available to the much more expensive alpine bars elsewhere.
+This Bulgarian resort is one of the best quiet ski resorts for beginners and includes internationally renowned ski instructors in the resort, who generally speak English.
+There’s plenty of choice when it comes to après ski in Borovets.
+Those who do know the resort would be familiar with the cheaper alternatives available to the much more expensive alpine bars elsewhere.

 The village is typical of the Savoy region in France.
 The quaint resort is made up of hamlets which are scattered over the 5000 hectares that Les Houches covers.
 The exceptional backdrop of Europe’s highest mountain, Mont Blanc and the stunning panoramas of Les Houches ski area, truly set this resort apart.
 As one of the best quiet ski resorts near Geneva, you might be wondering why you’ve never been here before.

-Pamporovo is set in beautiful picturesque pine forests and is arguably one of the most beautiful ski resorts in Bulgaria.
+Pamporovo is set in beautiful picturesque pine forests and certainly stands out on this list of top ten unknown ski resorts.

-You might expect one of the draws of skiing in Bulgaria is that everything is much cheaper than Western Europe and you would be correct.
-Pamporovo is no exception to this rule, which ensures you won’t be spending a fortune on your ski holiday.
-The ski area isn’t massive, however, the number of green and blue runs make Pamporovo excellent for beginners.
+You might expect one of the advantages of skiing in Bulgaria is that everything is much cheaper than Western Europe, and you would be correct to assume this.
+Pamporovo is no exception to this rule, so you can ensure that you won’t be spending a fortune on your ski holiday here.
+The ski area itself isn’t massive, but the number of green and blue runs make Pamporovo excellent for beginners.

 The extensive resort of Serre Chevalier is made up of four different villages and towns, which go by the names of; Briancon, Chantemerle, Villeneuve and Le Monetier-Les-Bains.

-Serre Chevalier is a quiet French ski resort, however, you also have the option to use your lift pass at the nearby resorts of Alpe d’Huez and Les Deux Alpes.
-This is definitely one of the most underrated and quiet ski resorts near Grenoble.
-The laid-back style of the resort, friendly locals and cheaper prices than some of its neighbours will leave you coming back for more.
+When it comes to finding the best hidden resorts in France, look no further than this place.
+Serre Chevalier is definitely one of the most underrated and quiet ski resorts near Grenoble.
+Despite its hidden status, skiers at this resort also have the option of using their lift pass at the nearby resorts of Alpe d’Huez and Les Deux Alpes.
+As well as this, the laid-back style of this resort, friendly locals and cheaper prices than some of its neighbours will leave you coming back for more.

 This small, family-friendly Austrian ski resort is a favourite amongst those who have visited previously.
-However, it remains one of the quietest Austrian ski resorts.
+However, it remains one of Austria’s most quiet ski resorts.
 It’s difficult to understand why Obergurgl isn’t more popular, to be honest.
-It’s snow sure, there’s a quaint village with a traffic-free centre and reputable ski schools.
+It’s snow sure, there’s a quaint village with a traffic-free centre, and it hosts reputable ski schools.
 What more could you ask for?

 This lively, but relatively unknown Swiss ski resort is perfect for skiing and active summer holidays.
 Grindelwald sits under the north face of the Eiger and is surrounded by the Wetterhorn, Monch and several other glaciers.
-The picturesque surrounding scenery is a draw for lovers of Grindelwald.
+The picturesque surrounding scenery is a draw for lovers of Grindelwald, as well as for those wanting to find the best undiscovered ski resorts.

 For non-skiers, Grindelwald is home to 100km of winter footpaths.
 This Swiss ski resort near Zurich is also home to the world’s longest toboggan run.

-Situated in the heart of the Swiss Alps, Crans Montana is a quiet ski resort, which is becoming more popular with skiers and summer activity seekers.
-On a visit to Crans Montana, you’ll have access to 140km of pistes, including Pointe de la Plane Morte, a glacier reaching 2,927m.
+Situated in the heart of the Swiss Alps, Crans Montana is one of Europe’s quiet ski resorts, but is becoming more popular with skiers and summer activity seekers.
+On a visit to Crans Montana, you’ll have access to 140km of pistes, including Pointe de la Plane Morte, and a glacier reaching 2,927m.

 If you follow the Alpine Ski Racing World Championships you may recognise the name, Crans Montana, as this was the venue for their 1987 championships.

-At this quiet Canadian ski resort, as well as world-class skiing, enjoy; skating, tubing, snowshoeing and direct access to snowmobile tours and heli-skiing.
+As well as world-class skiing at this quiet Canadian ski resort, you can enjoy; skating, tubing, snowshoeing and direct access to snowmobile tours and heli-skiing.

-Set at an altitude of 1600m, in the heart of the Dolomites, you will be assured an unforgettable ski break at this quiet Italian resort, Arabba.
+Set at an altitude of 1600m, Arabba is one of Italy’s quiet ski resorts that is located in the heart of Dolomites.
+You will be assured to have an unforgettable ski break at this hidden resort.

 Even without mentioning the skiing, the view of Portavescovo Mountain will leave you in awe.
-However, the skiing is always the number 1 priority.
-You will not be disappointed, Arabba is home to some amazing technical pistes.
-For those learning to ski, lower down the mountain is home to some perfect nursery slopes.
+However, the skiing at Arraba is always the number one priority.
+As the resort is home to some amazing technical pistes, you will not be disappointed here.
+Also, those wanting to learn to ski will be pleased to know that there are some perfect nursery slopes lower down the mountain.